-- “Mine” will include your own personal expenditures, like your yoga classes, monthly mani/pedi, or tapas night with the ladies.
-Also personal debt, like credit card and student loans.
+– “Mine” will include your discretionary expenditures and personal debt, like credit card and student loans.

-Making sure to stick to what’s “yours and mine” will help the household run more smoothly as no one has to wonder why you’re $30 short for pet food that month.
+Making sure to stick to what’s “yours and mine” will help the household run more efficiently as no one has to wonder why you’re $40 short for pet food that month.

 Things come up, and they will…that’s just part of the crazy world that is love (and money).
-I’ve said it before and I’ll say it again: money is THE numero uno for relationship strife.
-But if you’re being proactive vs. reactive by remembering to have “The Talk” and checking in on your household finances frequently, it’s pretty simple to get things running smoothly.
-So get organized—and get a happier home!
+I’ve said it before, and I’ll say it again: money is the number one reason couples fight.
+But if you’re being proactive and consistently checking in on your household finances frequently, it’s pretty simple to keep things running smoothly.
+Music to every couple’s ears.